What’s Living in Phoenix Like? 18 Things To Know Before Moving Here

 (Source: Desert Wolf Tours via Facebook)

-All work and no play has no place in Phoenix.
+All work and no play has no place for those living in Phoenix.
 Sure, there are vast employment opportunities, thanks to a growing tech scene and tourism industry, but there’s something to be said about balancing your professional pursuits with some thrill-seeking adventures.
-Here are some tops spots to enjoy a nice rush of adrenaline:
+Here are some top spots to enjoy a nice rush of adrenaline:

 Move over, boring museums.
 Kids love the hands-on exhibits at the Children’s Museum of Phoenix.